Xilinx/vck190-base-trd/docs/source/run/run-filter2d.rst

       :width: 1000px
       :alt: Jupyter_nb_home

-**Note:** Rerunning a TRD notebook may have spurious behavior, this is because software commands are designed to run in order and may not behave as expected in iterative runs when the kernel is not restarted.
+**Note1:** Rerunning a TRD notebook may have spurious behavior, this is because software commands are designed to run in order and may not behave as expected in iterative runs when the kernel is not restarted.
 In practice, there are some command sequences that can be regressed, but the safest thing is to restart the Jupyter Notebook kernel with 'kernel' → 'Interrupt kernel' , followed by 'kernel' → 'Restart Kernel and Run All Cells' when rerunning a notebook.

+**Note2:** Jupyter-setup is expected to be started with root privilages 'sudo systemctl start jupyter-setup'.
+If not started with root permission for the first atempt, then post install scripts will fail to execute and dot may throw an error creating a graph in png format.
+This can be resolved by executing 'dot -c' at the linux prompt .

 ,,,,,